fbpx

 3. Determine which characters are affected by the theme

 The theme should apply to at least one major character in the composition.
-So when you’re planning your composition, ensure that you know how the theme will be exemplified through the character’s actions.
+So, when planning your composition, ensure you know how the character’s actions will exemplify the theme.
 In the case of the 2016’s PSLE, at least one person must know the “secret” and at least one person must be left in the dark for the theme to remain relevant in the composition.

 4. Evaluate the need for the situation to change by the end of the composition

-For a theme like “the secret”, no change is necessary – the same people can be unaware of the secret through the whole composition.
-However, if you encounter themes like “a disappointment” or “a surprise”, then there must be a turning point in the story where a character will encounter disappointment or a surprise.
+For a theme like “The Secret”, no change is necessary – the same people can be unaware of the secret throughout the composition.
+However, if you encounter themes like “a disappointment” or “a surprise”, there must be a turning point in the story where a character will encounter disappointment or a surprise.
 This usually occurs at the climax.
 To keep the composition on track, mark out the characters that must experience the theme by the end of the composition.

 5. Practice makes perfect

-There’s no running away from practice when it comes to compositions, but be sure to practise mindfully rather than robotically.
-That way, you will develop your own writing style, and that will help maximise the language marks in the composition.
-That’s not to say you shouldn’t commit good phrases to memory, because a large vocabulary base always comes in handy.
+There’s no running away from practice regarding compositions, but be sure to practise mindfully rather than robotically.
+That way, you will develop your writing style, which will help maximise the language marks in the composition.
+That’s not to say you shouldn’t commit good phrases to memory because a large vocabulary base always comes in handy.
 However, using the right word in the right place, rather than wantonly spraying bombastic bullets, will make all the difference.

 6. Planning is everything

 Take at least five minutes to plan your composition before starting to write.
 Develop your plot fully before committing to paper so you can focus on making the language lively instead of worrying about what will happen next in your composition.
-The time you will save by having a clear, coherent plan will more than make up for the time spent creating a plan.
+The time you save by having a clear, coherent plan will more than makeup for the time spent creating a plan.

 Remember, you only have one shot at the PSLE.
 Why not plan and improve your composition structure instead of muddling your way through?
 These tips will make a huge improvement in the standard of your compositions.
 Try them out, and see the results for yourself!